The-OpenROAD-Project/OpenROAD/README.md

 the command line.
 Unless the `-exit` command line flag is specified, it enters an interactive Tcl command interpreter.

-Below is a list of the available tools/modules included in the OpenROAD app:
+A list of the available tools/modules included in the OpenROAD app and its description available [here](./docs/contrib/Logger.md#openroad-tool-list)

 | Tool | Purpose |
 |-|-|